 - Motor Vehicles

 - Superannuation Contributions

 - Self-Education expenses

 - Work equipment

 - Insurance

 - Living expenses card

 - Living away from home allowance

 - Remote area rent

 - Loan repayments

 - School fees

 - Childcare costs

 - Professional memberships

 - Portable electronic devices

-- Fly-in Fly-out (FIFO)
+- Fly-in Fly-out (FIF0)

 - Relocation

 - Meal and entertainment card

-- a) Define an Employment Termination Payment (ETP) [Approximate word count: 70 words] - b) List three items an ETP can include [Approximate word count: 40 words] - c) List three payments that are not classified as an ETP.
+- a) Define an Employment Termination Payment (ETP) [Approximate word count: 70 words] - b) List three items an ETP can include [Approximate word count: 40 words] - c] List three payments that are not classified as an ETP.
 [Approximate word count: 40 words]

-Assessor Instructions: The student must define an ETP, list three items an ETP can include and list three items that are not classified as an ETP.
+Assessor Instructions: The candidate must define an ETP, list three items an ETP can include and list three items that are not classified as an ETP.

-- a) Employment termination payments (ETP) are made from an employer to an employee.
+a) Employment termination payments (ETP) are made from an employer to an employee.
 Upon the termination of employment, employers need to pay employees their final pay, which consists of a lump sum, or several lump sums.
 When calculating final pay, employers need to decide if any part of the payment is classified as an ETP.
+Only certain payments are eligible, and these are taxed at a lower rate than regular payments.

+b) Items that can be included in an ETP

+The candidate must list any three of the following:

-Only certain payments are eligible, and these are taxed at a lower rate than regular payments. - b) Items that can be included in an ETP payments in lieu of notice a gratuity or 'golden handshake' an employee's invalidity payment (for permanent disability, other than compensation for personal injury) compensation for loss of a job or wrongful dismissal genuine redundancy payments early retirement scheme payments that exceed the tax-free limit certain payments made after the death of an employee the market value of the transfer of property (less any consideration given for the transfer of this property).
-Employment termination payments Australian Taxation Office (ato.gov.au) The student must list any three of the following: c) Payments that are not classified as an ETP • an employee's salary, wages or allowances Classified as all LTF lump-sum payments for unused annual or long service leave the tax-free part of a genuine redundancy payment or an early retirement scheme payment • superannuation benefits (for example, a lump sum or income stream from a super fund) foreign termination payments.
-Employment termination payments Australian Taxation Office (ato.gov.au)
+- payments for unused sick leave or unused rostered days off - payments in lieu of notice - a gratuity or 'golden handshake' - an employee's invalidity payment (for permanent disability, other than compensation for personal injury) - compensation for loss of a job or wrongful dismissal - genuine redundancy payments - early retirement scheme payments that exceed the tax-free limit - certain payments made after the death of an employee - the market value of the transfer of property (less any consideration given for the transfer of this property).

+Employment termination payments | Australian Taxation Office [ato.gov.au]

+c) Payments that are not classified as an ETP

-The student must list any three of the following:
+The candidate must list any three of the following: